 Frames need to be delicately handled when transporting and re-hanging.
 Glass can easily break, and the corners of the frames can be damaged.
 It is particularly important to store frames face-to-face or back-to-back when leaning them against one another.
 The back screws and wire hangers can scratch the face of the frame if they are leaned back-to-front.
 Sometimes even with the most gentle handling, accidents happen.
 Our framers are able to repair all sorts of damage on all styles of frames.

 TYPES OF GLAZING

-Conservation Clear, or UV glass will block out 97% of harmful UV light.
-This stops the fading and muting of colours.
+Conservation Clear or UV glass will block out 97% of harmful UV light.
+This stops the fading and muting of colors.

 Non-glare has an etched finish to eliminate the reflective surface of the glass.
 Because of the etching, the surface of the glass can sometimes look fuzzy, and so the fine detail in the artwork can occasionally be lost.
-This glass works best for photographs or artwork with bold patterns, or large shapes.
-Non-glare glazing can also come in a form with UV protection.
+This glass works best for photographs or artwork with bold patterns or large shapes.
+Non-glare glazing can also come in a form of UV protection.

-Tru Vue UltraVue Non-Reflective Glass has 65% UV protection, and an anti-reflective finish that does not require etching.
-As a result, the glass has the same clarity of Museum Glass.
+Tru Vue UltraVue Non-Reflective Glass has 65% UV protection and an anti-reflective finish that does not require etching.
+As a result, the glass has the same clarity as Museum Glass.

 Museum Glass is the primary glass used by national galleries.
 Because of its 99% UV protection, it will be the best option for ensuring that works of art are not damaged by sunlight.
 It also has an anti-reflective finish and is intended to mimic the invisibility of the glass used in prescription glasses.